anaticulae/utilo/docs/releases/backlog.rst

 * file:copy_content: add flag to log but not execute copy operation

-* file_list extend pattern to check more than file extention
+* file_list extend pattern to check more than file extension

 * utila.test: add method to evaluate capsys from pytest